pereirabarataap/grouped_autoencoder/README.md

 ## 🧩 Motivation

 Conventional autoencoders are optimized for reconstruction fidelity without regard to **interpretability** or **feature structure**.
-The Grouped Autoencoder (GAE) augments this by imposing **structured priors** over the encoder weights:
+The Grouped Autoencoder augments this by imposing **structured priors** over the encoder weights:

 - Features can be **assigned to latent components**, mimicking group-wise loadings found in biological, economic, or social data.
 - **Entropy minimization** encourages **sparse**, **localized** representations (low-overlap features).